-Our Outside Director Compensation Policy will also provide for the reimbursement of our non-employee directors for reasonable, customary and documented travel expenses to attend meetings of our board of directors and committees of our board of directors.
+Our Outside Director Compensation Policy also provides for the reimbursement of our non-employee directors for reasonable, customary and documented travel expenses to attend meetings of our board of directors and committees of our board of directors.

 Compensation for our non-employee directors is not limited to the equity awards and payments set forth in our Outside Director Compensation Policy.
 Our non-employee directors will remain eligible to receive equity awards and cash or other compensation outside of the Outside Director Compensation Policy, as may be provided from time to time at the discretion of our board of directors.
-For further information regarding the equity compensation of our non-employee directors, see the section of this prospectus titled "Executive Compensation-Employee Benefit and Stock Plans-2019 Equity Incentive Plan."
+For further information regarding the equity compensation of our non-employee directors, see the section of this prospectus titled $\hat{a} \in Executive Compensation \hat{a} \in Employee Benefit and Stock Plans <math>\hat{a} \in Executive Compensation \hat{a} \in Executiv$